vitae

 Richard M. Griffith Memorial award co-chair, SSPP 2016-2017

-European Science Foundation College of Expert Reviewers 2016 -
+Science Foundation College of Expert Reviewers 2016 -

 Past-President, Southern Society of Philosophy